BIG SHIP OR SMALL SHIP CRUISE?

-The traditional cruises will go Vancouver to Anchorage or Vancouver to Vancouver and they do some great sightseeing of Glacier Bay National Park or perhaps Hubbard Glacier, and then they typically stop at a mix of towns including Juneau, Skagway, Ketchikan and Sitka.
+The traditional ‘big’ cruise ships like Holland America, Princess etc cruise from Vancouver to Seward or round trip back to Vancouver and some include sightseeing of Glacier Bay National Park or perhaps Hubbard Glacier and typically stop at a mix of towns including Juneau, Skagway, Ketchikan and Sitka.
 These towns are tiny (think Akaroa) and you step off the boat right in the little town.

 So… think about the Alaskan experience you are looking for and pre-book excursions so you can really experience the area.
 If you can, include at least one fixed wing or helicopter flight – these are truly amazing and not too expensive and the views are utterly breathtaking.